ThinkPad 701: Reception

-Discontinuation
+Discontinuation and later history

-The 701 series was discontinued on 21 December 1995.
+The 701 was withdrawn per December 21, 1995, which IBM announced a month before.
 This was due to newer laptop models containing larger screens, so the laptop could contain a full sized keyboard without a folding mechanism.
 Other companies were also moving to Pentium processors.
 The 701 series has been described as a product that had innovative features that were well received in the market, but the total package missed the competitive mark.

-Further developments

 A few months after the release of the 701, the ThinkPad 760 was released which is based on the original Intel Pentium processor.

-Third party modifications
+For the 10th anniversary of ThinkPad in 2002, IBM Japan produced a 65% scale model kit of the 701.
+These were provided at corporate events or with a purchase of an IBM PC.
+In 2003, ZDNet reported that the IBM Design Center was experimenting with new laptop models that included a butterfly keyboard.
+David Hill, designer at IBM and Lenovo, stated that he tried to bring back the butterfly design, but was not able to do so.
+In 2021, Lenovo has filed a patent for a keyboard that is similar to the one used in the 701.

 In 2014 it was reported by Hackaday that it was possible to desolder the original Intel DX4 and replace it with a faster Am5x86.
 In 2023, hacker Karl Buchka retrofitted the mainboard of the Framework Laptop into the 701.
 The keyboard is controlled using the QMK firmware on a Teensy.

-Modern version speculation

-In 2003, ZDNet reported that the IBM Design Center was experimenting with new laptop models that included a butterfly keyboard.
-David Hill stated that he tried to bring back the butterfly design, but was not able to do so.
-In 2021, Lenovo has filed a patent for a keyboard that is similar to the one used in the 701.

-After the release of the Lenovo ThinkPad 25th Anniversary Edition in 2017, Antonio Villas-Boas from Business Insider has argued that Lenovo (who took over the ThinkPad line from IBM) should also bring back the butterfly keyboard design.